In this blog post, I share my experience with the Simple Practice Electronic Health Record (EHR).

 - Advanced calendar features

-- Client Portal Mobile App for iOS
+- Client-facing Portal Mobile App

 - Easier Good Faith Estimates